paintparty/fireworks/README.md

 <br>

-### Setting the background color and font in Chromium DevTools
+### Setting the background color and font in Chrome DevTools
 If you are using Firefox, ignore this section and follow [the instructions in the following section](#setting-the-background-color-and-font-in-firefox-developer-tools).

-First, you will need to set the general appearance of your Chromium browser's DevTools UI to "Light" or "Dark", depending on whether you are using a light or dark Fireworks theme.
+First, you will need to set the general appearance of your Chrome browser's DevTools UI to "Light" or "Dark", depending on whether you are using a light or dark Fireworks theme.
 This can be done by opening DevTools on any page, clicking the **Settings** gear icon button, and then **Preferences** > **Appearance** > **Theme**.
 Official instructions <a href="https://developer.chrome.com/docs/devtools/settings" target="_blank">here</a>.

-Chromium does not offer direct options in the UI to set the exact background color or font-family of the console in dev tools.
+Chrome does not offer direct options in the UI to set the exact background color or font-family of the console in dev tools.
 To make this simple, I created an extension called <a href="https://chromewebstore.google.com/detail/kjkmaoifmppnclfacnmbimcckfgekmod" target="_blank">DevTools Console Customizer</a>, available via <a href="https://chromewebstore.google.com/detail/kjkmaoifmppnclfacnmbimcckfgekmod" target="_blank">The Chrome Web Store</a>.
 The project page is <a href="https://github.com/paintparty/devtools-console-customizer" target="_blank">here</a>.

 After making a change with this extension, you will need to close and reopen DevTools.
 If you are switching from a light to dark theme or vice-versa, remember to also reset the general appearance of DevTools in **Settings** > **Preferences** > **Appearance** > **Theme**, as described above.